vercel/styled-jsx/README.md

 # styled-jsx

-Full, scoped and component-friendly CSS support for JSX (SSR+browser).
+Full, scoped and component-friendly CSS support for JSX (SSR + browser).

 ## Features

 - Full CSS support, no tradeoffs in power
-- Runtime size: *500b*
+- Runtime size of just **500 bytes**
-- Complete isolation: selectors, animations, keyframes
+- Complete isolation: Selectors, animations, keyframes
-- Built in CSS prefixing
+- Built-in CSS-prefixing
 - Very fast, minimal and efficient transpilation (see below)
-- High performant runtime CSS injection when not server-rendering
+- High-performance runtime-CSS-injection when not server-rendering
-- Future-proof: equivalent to server-renderable "Shadow CSS"
+- Future-proof: Equivalent to server-renderable "Shadow CSS"
 - Works like the deprecated `<style scoped>`, but the styles get injected only once per component

 ## Usage